scalableinternetservices/ucsb_website/lecture.md

 # 2016 Lecture Schedule

 Below you can find the mostly set schedule for the course.
-Note that the guest lecture dates are subject to change, but the topic order should remain consistent.OB
+Note that the guest lecture dates are subject to change.

 #### September 22, 2016 ([slides](/slides/2016/01_course_introduction))
 * Introduction to Scalable Internet Services